-In addition to LIR, we use as alternative dependent variables (i) the proportion of mortgages securitized and (ii) annual growth rate in the amount of loans originated.
-Recourse to securitization is considered to weaken monitoring incentives; hence, a higher proportion of securitized loans can be associated with lower credit standards (see Keys et al, 2009, for evidence that securitization leads to less monitoring and worse loan performance).
+In addition to LIR, we use as two other dependent variables that provide additional information on lending practices: (i) the proportion of mortgages securitized and (ii) the annual growth rate in the amount of loans originated.
+Recourse to securitization has been shown to weaken monitoring incentives; hence, a higher proportion of securitized loans can be associated with lower credit standards (see Keys et al, 2009, for evidence that securitization leads to less monitoring and worse loan performance).
 Next, fast expansion of credit could be associated with lower lending standards for several reasons.
 First, if there are constraints on training and employing loan officers, increased number of applications will lead to less time and expertise allocated to each application to assess their quality (see Berger and Udell, 2004).
 Second, in a booming economy, increasing collateral values will increase creditworthiness of intrinsically bad borrowers and, when collateral values drop during the bust, these borrowers are more likely to default (see Kiyotaki and Moore, 1997).
 Third, competitive pressures might force lenders to loosen lending standards and extend loans to marginal borrowers in order to preserve their market shares.

-As discussed in Section III, the proportion of mortgage loans that are securitized is another potentially important indicator of the quality of mortgages originated by financial institutions.
-Table 6 (columns (2) and (3)) shows that the proportion of mortgage loans securitized is positively correlated with lobbying expenditures within lenders.
-The result is robust to the inclusion of lender, MSA and year fixed effects and MSAyear interactions.

-Table 6 (columns (4)-(6)) shows that lobbying is also positively correlated with the growth of mortgage loans.
-This result is significant at the 1 percent level, suggesting that lobbying lenders, through faster expansion of their mortgage loan portfolios, tend to lend more aggressively and potentially take bigger risks.
+Table 6 (Columns (1) and (2)) shows that the proportion of mortgage loans securitized is positively correlated with lobbying expenditures within lenders.
+Hence, securitization increased faster over time for lobbying lenders than for other lenders.
+The result is robust to the inclusion of lender, MSA and year fixed effects and MSA-year interactions.
+Moreover, Columns (3) and (4) show that lobbying is also positively correlated with the growth of mortgage lending.
+This result is significant at the 1 percent level, suggesting that lobbying lenders, through faster expansion of their mortgage loan portfolios, tend to lend more aggressively.
+In terms of magnitudes, a one standard deviation increase in lobbying expenditures is associated with an 11 percent increase in the proportion of loans securitized and a 3 percentage point rise in credit growth.

-Ex-post performance

-To evaluate ex-post loan performance, we analyze delinquency rates in 2008 and abnormal stock returns during key events of the financial crisis.

-D. Lobbying and Delinquency Rates
+D. Mortgage Lending by Lobbying Lenders and Delinquency Rates

-Our data on delinquency rates are at the MSA level (see Section IV); so we relate this variable to the growth of lobbying lenders' market share in the MSA during 2000-06.
-This variable measures the expansion of mortgage loans by lobbying lenders relative to the expansion of such loans by all lenders during the period of interest.
+We relate delinquency rates in 2008 in a given area (recall from Section IV that our data on delinquency rates are at the MSA level) to the growth of lobbying lenders' market share during 2000-06.
+Our explanatory variable measures the expansion of mortgage loans by lobbying lenders relative to the expansion of such loans by all lenders during the period of interest.
 Specifically, we estimate the following cross-sectional empirical model:

-$$dr{m,2008} = \alpha + \theta \cdot \overline{gmsh}m + \mu \cdot X_m + \eta \cdot Z_m + \varepsilon_m$$ (4)

-where $dr{m,2008}$ is the MSA level delinquency rate as of 2008, \overline{gmsh}m is the average annual growth rate of the total market share of lobbying lenders in the MSA over 2000-06, X_m is a set of MSA characteristics and Z_m is a set of mortgage loan characteristics and lender characteristics averaged at the MSA level.
+$$dr{m,2008} = \alpha + \theta \cdot \overline{gmsh}m + \mu \cdot X_m + \eta \cdot Z_m + \varepsilon_m \tag{4}$$ where $dr{m,2008}$ is the MSA level delinquency rate as of 2008, \overline{gmsh}m is the average annual growth rate of the total market share of lobbying lenders in the MSA over 2000-06, X_m is a set of MSA characteristics and Z_m is a set of mortgage loan characteristics and lender characteristics averaged at the MSA level.
 The coefficient of interest θ captures the partial correlation between delinquency rates and the growth rate of mortgage lending by lobbying lenders relative to non-lobbying competitors.